 A. Certificates of all currently registered classic yachts may be viewed by going to the CERTIFICATES tab above.

 II.
-Hull and Underbody Questions:
+Hull and Underbody Questions

 A. The intent of CRF MkII is to rate your boat in the condition in which you typically race her.
 WRT Displacement, this implies a Displacement (DSPS) declaration equal to the estimated weight of your yacht in the condition that you typically present her for racing, in pounds, excluding crew weight.
 For yachts that are primarily raced and daysailed, this would be similar to a ‘light ship’ flotation (empty tanks, with minimal food and gear).
 For yachts that are equipped and provisioned for regular cruising and that race perhaps one race per year, this would be similar to ‘half load’ floatation (tanks half full, with ordinary food and gear).
 Be careful to check that the displacement that you declare is consistent with your LWL and Draft declarations.

 A. Designers and builders typically provide displacement data referenced to the ‘design waterline’ that most often resembles a ‘light ship’ condition, with empty tanks and minimal food and gear.
 The weight added in equipping and provisioning for coastal cruising can increase that displacement by 10%.
 The boat hauling equipment in some yards can provide a boat weight, but these weights are typically not especially accurate, and should be used as a rough reality check only.

 A. If you are declaring a displacement that is heavier than the designer/builder specification, it follows that your declaration for the LWL that corresponds to that heavier displacement should be longer, and that your declaration for Draft should be deeper, than the designer/builder specified values.
 One way to quantify the differences in LWL and Draft (DM) would be to estimate the sinkage resulting from the difference between the designer/builder spec and the declared displacement (DSPS).
 The ‘Pounds per Inch Immersion’ (sink) for most boats can be approximated by: Lbs/in Immer = 1.1*LWL^2.
 It follows that actual sinkage (in inches) = delta DSPS/Lbs per In Immer.
 This estimated sinkage would equal to the amount added to the designer/builder specified Draft (DM) in inches , and for most boats multiplying this sinkage by 6 approximates the amount added to the designer/builder specified LWL, also in inches.
 Keep in mind that it is critical that the displacement that you declare is consistent with your LWL and Draft declarations.

 A. Stability and wetted area are critically important performance parameters, but it is not reasonable or practical to ask owners to declare appropriate values for them.
 The 6 underbody types displayed on the CRF rating application work as surrogates for stability (via related keel volume, VCB and VCG), and for wetted area more directly.
 In addition, the various underbody type options help account for the advantages of a high aspect ratio fin with separated spade rudder over a lower aspect ratio configurations, including a full keel with an attached rudder.